What is a Measure of Central Tendency?

 By the end of this article, you should be able to:

-In a nutshell, a measure of central tendency is a single value that represents the center or the typical value of a dataset.
-It’s a way to summarize a whole bunch of data points with just one number.
-Measures of central tendency help us understand the general behavior or trend of a dataset, making it easier to draw conclusions and make decisions based on the data.
+A measure of central tendency is a single value that represents the center or typical value of a dataset.
+It provides a way to summarize multiple data points with one representative number.
+Measures of central tendency help us understand the general behavior or trend of a dataset, making it easier to draw conclusions and make informed decisions based on the data.

 There are three main measures of central tendency: the mean, the median, and the mode.
 Let's explore each of these in more detail.

-The mean often called the average, is the most common measure of central tendency.
-It’s calculated by adding all the data points in a dataset and dividing them by the total number of data points.
-Here’s the mean formula:
+The mean, often called the average, is the most common measure of central tendency.
+It is calculated by adding all the data points in a dataset and dividing by the total number of data points.
+Here is the mean formula:

 Where: